JeremyDuncan/software-dev-wiki/tutorials/docker/nginx.md

 ## Setting Up NGINX with Docker

 Here’s a simple step-by-step guide to setting up NGINX using Docker.
-Refer to [Dockerfile Tutorial](/tutorials/docker/dockerfile) for more information on Dockerfile syntax.
+Refer to [Dockerfile Tutorial](/tutorials/docker/dockerfile) and [Docker-Compose Tutorial](/tutorials/docker/dockercompose)for more information on Dockerfile syntax.

 ### Step 1: Pull the NGINX Docker Image